 Services that are covered for you What you must pay when you get these services from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. preventive screening.
-Acupuncture for chronic low back pain In-Network: \$20 copayment - Specialist's Office Covered services include: Up to 20 visits per calendar year for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+Acupuncture for chronic low back pain In-Network: \$10 copayment - Specialist's Office Covered services include: Up to 20 visits per calendar year for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
 Your plan allows services to be received by a provider licensed to perform acupuncture or by providers meeting the Original Medicare provider requirements.
 Prior authorization requirements may apply.
 Acupuncture for routine services In-Network: Acupuncture is the procedure of inserting and manipulating needles into various points on the body to relieve pain or for therapeutic purposes which are medically necessary.
 Routine acupuncture\$0 copaymentSpecialist's Office You are covered for up to 25 visits per calendar year.
 Prior authorization requirements may apply.
-Allergy shots and serum In-Network: You are covered for allergy shots and serum when medically necessary. \$0 copayment - PCP's Office - Specialist's Office Ambulance services In-Network: Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the pearest appropriate facility that can provide \$240 copayment per trip regardless of the number of trips ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Allergy shots and serum In-Network: You are covered for allergy shots and serum when medically necessary. \$0 copaymentPCP's OfficeSpecialist's Office Ambulance services In-Network: Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is Emergency Ambulance\$200 copayment per tripregardless of the number of tripsGround Ambulance such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be documented that the 20% coinsurance regardless of the number of trips